abderraouf-adjal/ArduinoSpritzCipher/README.md

 ### Constants
 **SPRITZ_TIMING_SAFE_CRUSH**

-If defined, the equal time `crush()` will be used.
+If defined, The equal time `crush()` will be used.

 `SPRITZ_TIMING_SAFE_CRUSH` is defined by default.

 **SPRITZ_WIPE_TRACES**

-If defined, sensitive data like `spritz_ctx` will be wiped, when they are no longer needed, in the functions: `spritz_hash()`, `spritz_mac()`.
+If defined, Sensitive data like `spritz_ctx` will be wiped, when they are no longer needed, in the functions: `spritz_hash()`, `spritz_mac()`.

 `SPRITZ_WIPE_TRACES` is defined by default.

 **SPRITZ_WIPE_TRACES_PARANOID**

-If defined, the library functions internal variables will be wiped if they contain a bit or more of spritz state, such as temporary variables in a swap function or user data.
+If defined, The library functions internal variables will be wiped if they contain a bit or more of spritz state, such as temporary variables in a swap function or user data.
 Variables that contain data length will not be wiped.

-If defined, then `SPRITZ_WIPE_TRACES` and `SPRITZ_TIMING_SAFE_CRUSH`, will be assumed and defined automatically.
+If defined, Then `SPRITZ_WIPE_TRACES` and `SPRITZ_TIMING_SAFE_CRUSH`, will be assumed and defined automatically.

 `SPRITZ_WIPE_TRACES_PARANOID` is defined by default.